Price: $499 (standard), $399 (Digital Edition)

 Third-party wired controllers, such as my Hori Fightpad and Victrix Pro FS Fight Stick, also worked perfectly as I mashed buttons in Mortal Kombat.
 Just keep in mind that the DualShock 4 only works with backwards compatible PS4 games, so you won’t be able to use it for PS5-only titles.

-PS5 review: Game lineup
+PS5 review: Games

 One of the PS5’s biggest true launch exclusives is Demon’s Souls, a visually stunning remake of the beloved 2009 action/RPG of the same name.
-We've just started testing out Bluepoint's new take on the cult favorite, so stay tuned for more impressions.

 PS5 review: Apps